earthly/earthly/docs/guides/debugging.md

 ```

-Now we can run it with `earth +test`, and we'll see a failure has occurred:
+Now we can run it with `earthly +test`, and we'll see a failure has occurred:

 ```
 =========================== FAILURE ===========================